2. Alvin Aronson - Untitled (feat. Galcher Lustwerk)

 I studied design in a school called RISD, in Providence, Rhode Island.
 In the years since university I’ve paid my bills doing a variety of design work, mostly graphic & sound design.
 While I don’t practice product design as much these days, I still end up doing some design work when I need to modify or create a new instrument for my studio.
 Most of what I do lands in the category of minimalism.

 Yeah I think the perception of electronic music in the US has shifted quite a bit in recent years.
-I think this shift paired with the growing population of young people in industrial neighborhoods in BK has made for a successful new scene here.
+I think this shift paired with the growing population of young people in industrial neighbourhoods in BK has made for a successful new scene here.